batbucket/whats-my-color/README.md

 ### What's my COLOR? ###

-* A simple quiz game written in C# using the Unity engine.
+* A simple mobile quiz game written in C# using the Unity engine for Android.
 * Google Play link: